 Can you believe that this building (Gude temple 古德寺) is a Chinese temple?
 Does it remind you of a Catholic Church?

 This gothic style Chinese temple is extremely rare.
 At present, there are only two of such buildings in the world.
+(The other is Ananda Temple in Myammar.
+Take a look and compare to see if you think there are similarities.
+I personally feel the exterior is differ, but the interior has this Gothic feel.)

 It wasn’t even on the tourist ‘radar’.
 In fact, there weren’t any tourists when I finally found it.